Azure/cyclecloud-slurm-workspace/README.md

-# Azure CycleCloud Slurm Workspace
+# Azure CycleCloud Workspace for Slurm

-Azure CycleCloud Slurm Workspace is a new solution that simplifies and streamlines the creation and management of Slurm clusters on Azure.
-Azure CycleCloud Slurm Workspace is an Azure marketplace solution template that allows users to easily create and configure pre-defined Slurm clusters with Azure CycleCloud, without requiring any prior knowledge of the cloud or Slurm.
+Azure CycleCloud Workspace for Slurm is a new solution that simplifies and streamlines the creation and management of Slurm clusters on Azure.
+Azure CycleCloud Workspace for Slurm is an Azure marketplace solution template that allows users to easily create and configure pre-defined Slurm clusters with Azure CycleCloud, without requiring any prior knowledge of the cloud or Slurm.
 Slurm clusters will be pre-configured with PMix v4, Pyxis and enroot to support containerized AI Slurm jobs.
 Users can access the provisioned login node using SSH or Visual Studio Code to perform common tasks like submitting and managing Slurm jobs.

-Azure CycleCloud Slurm Workspace, based on the options choosen will deploy the following resources in your Azure subscription as described in the architecture below.
+Azure CycleCloud Workspace for Slurm, based on the options choosen will deploy the following resources in your Azure subscription as described in the architecture below.
 - a VNET and subnets to host CycleCloud, compute, Bastion and storage,
 - a VM with CycleCloud pre-configured, and a System Managed Identity with the right roles granted to create resources,
 - a Network Security Group with rules defined and attached to the subnets,